USDA Judge Sues Federal Labor Board Alleging Union Was Unlawfully Elected

 MISSING DOCUMENTS MAKE VERIFYING “MIXED UNIT” IMPOSSIBLE

 Judge Holden alleges that the FLRA either destroyed or failed to preserve key documents.
-Without election records, there is no evidence that a majority of professional employees voted to join the mixed unit and be represented by the union as required by federal statute.
+Without election records, there is no evidence that a majority of professional employees voted to join the mixed unit as required by federal statute.

 Therefore, Judge Holden believes that the union was unlawfully certified as the representative of the professional employees and has been illegally representing professional employees for decades.